AnneGilles/yafowil/README.rst

 **Yet Another Form WIdget Library** (XHTML).

-YAFOWIL offers html-form creation and modification at runtime.
-Its light-weight and provides an extensible, reusable set of blueprints to build flexible forms.
+YAFOWIL offers html form creation and modification at runtime.
+It is lightweight and provides an extensible, reusable set of blueprints to build flexible forms.

-YAFOWIL is independent from any web-framework, but easy to use in your web-framework.
+YAFOWIL is independent from any web framework, but easy to use in your web framework.

 It's all just about rendering widgets and extracting the data returned from the browser per widget.
 It does not fight with storage.

-YAFOWIL vary from most other HTML form packages: Its all just configuration.
-No subclassing needed any more; no specific schema-framework is necessary.
+YAFOWIL varies from most other HTML form packages: It's all just configuration.
+No subclassing needed any more; no specific schema framework is necessary.

-Yafowil provides a factory where you can fetch your widgets instances from.
+Yafowil provides a factory you can fetch your widgets instances from.
 Or you register your own.

 Detailed Documentation